Giacomo Puccini: Style and critical reception

 Budden attempted to explain the paradox of Puccini's immense popular success and technical mastery on the one hand, and the relative disregard in which his work has been held by academics:

 No composer communicates more directly with an audience than Puccini.
 Indeed, for many years he has remained a victim of his own popularity; hence the resistance to his music in academic circles.
 Be it remembered, however, that Verdi's melodies were once dismissed as barrel-organ fodder.
 The truth is that music that appeals immediately to a public becomes subject to bad imitation, which can cast a murky shadow over the original.
 So long as counterfeit Puccinian melody dominated the world of sentimental operetta, many found it difficult to come to terms with the genuine article.
 Now that the current coin of light music has changed, the composer admired by Schoenberg, Ravel, and Stravinsky can be seen to emerge in his full stature.

 Puccini studies

 Founded in 1996 in Lucca, the Centro di studi Giacomo Puccini embraces a wide range of approaches to the study of Puccini's work.
-In the US, the American Center for Puccini Studies specializes in the presentation of unusual performing editions of composer's works and introduces neglected or unknown Puccini pieces.
+In the US, the American Center for Puccini Studies specializes in the presentation of unusual performing editions of the composer's works and introduces neglected or unknown Puccini pieces.
 It was founded in 2004 by the singer and director Harry Dunstan.